Google's 20th Anniversary and Industrial Marketing

 - This likely diminishes the value of hard-won individual organic listings...

-There's going to be a lot to be learned, written, hypothesized and experimented with this.
+There's going to be a lot to be learned, written, hypothesized, and experimented with this as manufacturing marketing adapts to competition from Google.

 At the very least it ought to be top of the list at your next team meeting!